Pabau GO app

 A healthy eating plan is a personalized or semi-customizable document that outlines daily food recommendations based on caloric needs, health goals, and nutritional science.
 Templates designed for clinical use structure this guidance into visible sections: food groups to emphasize, portion sizes per meal, example meal ideas, hydration targets, and space for patients to log or track compliance.

 Unlike generic diet books, a clinician-provided eating plan carries professional authority and integrates with patient intake workflows.
-When printed or shared via patient portal, the template becomes both an educational tool and a compliance document-evidence that clear guidance was delivered and understood.
+When printed or shared via patient portal, the template becomes both an educational tool and a compliance document.
+It shows that clear guidance was delivered and understood.

-- Meal examples: Concrete breakfast, lunch, dinner, and snack options that meet the plan’s targets-removing guesswork from execution.
+• Meal examples: Concrete breakfast, lunch, dinner, and snack options that meet the plan’s targets, which removes the guesswork from execution.

 How to use a healthy eating plan template

-Implementing an eating plan template follows a five-step clinic workflow that ensures both patient understanding and documented compliance.
+Implementing an eating plan template follows a five-step practice workflow that ensures both patient understanding and documented compliance.

-- Complete pre-consultation intake.
-Have patients fill out a brief dietary assessment before the appointment-current eating habits, health goals (weight loss, disease management, energy), food preferences, allergies, and daily schedule.
+1. Complete pre-consultation intake.
+Have patients fill out a brief dietary assessment before the appointment: current eating habits, health goals (weight loss, disease management, or energy), food preferences, allergies, and daily schedule.
 This data informs plan customization and saves consultation time.

-- Review together and clarify barriers.
+4. Review together and clarify barriers.
 Walk through the template during the consultation, discussing meal examples, reading the food group guidance, and identifying practical obstacles (budget constraints, cooking time, family preferences).
-Empowering patient input increases adherence.
+Bringing the patient into these decisions makes them more likely to stick with the plan.

-- Distribute and assign follow-up.
+5. Distribute and assign follow-up.
 Provide a printed copy and, if using Pabau’s digital forms feature, send an electronic copy through the patient portal.
-Schedule a follow-up appointment in 2-4 weeks to review compliance, adjust the plan if needed, and celebrate progress.
+Schedule a follow-up appointment in two to four weeks to review compliance, adjust the plan if needed, and celebrate progress.

 Who benefits from a healthy eating plan template?